Jumpmaster: Role

 There are two types of Jumpmasters within the US Army; Military Free Fall and Static Line.
 This explanation will be focused on Static Line Jumpmasters, who are generally just referred to as Jumpmaster.
 Jumpmasters are easily identifiable in Army formations by their ability to earn an advanced rating for their Parachutist Badge.
 Senior Parachutists are entitled to a Star atop their wings while Master Parachutists wear a Star and Wreath.
 In some units Jumpmasters identify themselves to jumpers by wearing a bright red or yellow armband indicating that these Jumpmasters are both qualified (trained in the parachute system being used) and current (within regulations to perform duties as a Jumpmaster).
 Personnel may be qualified as a Jumpmaster but if they are not current (having pulled duties as a jumpmaster within 180 days) they may not assist the Jumpmaster team or perform duties as a Jumpmaster until completing refresher training.
 Red is worn by the active Jumpmaster Team.
 Yellow is worn by any Jumpmasters who are jumping, but not actively participating on the Jumpmaster Team.
 In addition to this armband, each member of the Jumpmaster Team may wear a fixed-blade knife on their lower leg.
 The Jumpmaster wears this knife in case a jumper somehow becomes entangled during the exiting process, becoming a towed parachutist, and must be immediately cut free.
-Other units simply nominate the Jumpmaster team and they are introduced to the jumpers at initial manifest.